microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 2.6.md

 ## Suppress errors in .ts files using '// @ts-ignore' comments

-TypeScript 2.6 support suppressing errors in .js files using `// @ts-ignore` comments placed above the offending lines.
+TypeScript 2.6 support suppressing errors in .ts files using `// @ts-ignore` comments placed above the offending lines.

 ##### Example